kellymore/digital-signal-processing-hz-audio-conversion/README.md

 A Python application for converting audio files to desired frequencies for sound therapy and research purposes.

-Assisting scientists, researchers, and [cereset](https://cereset.com/) practitioners in research related to sound and frequency by converting everyday sounds and music to their desired hertz.

 ## Installation

 1. Clone the repository: